 Indians' Bradley Zimmer: Not in Wednesday's lineup

-Zimmer is out of the lineup against the Cubs on Wednesday, Jordan Bastian of MLB.com reports.
+Zimmer is out of the lineup against Texas on Wednesday, Jordan Bastian of MLB.com reports.

-Zimmer will get a day off after going 3-for-4 with a double and two runs scored during Tuesday's game.
-In his place, Rajai Davis will start in center field and bat ninth.
+After starting the past five games, and going just 2-for-19 with seven strikeouts, Zimmer will retreat to the bench in favor of Rajai Davis.
+Zimmer has struggled to get things moving at the plate in 2018, hitting .228 with a .581 OPS and just three RBI in 83 plate appearances.
+Expect him back in the lineup Thursday.

 More News